 However, heritage varieties of vegetable may self-seed, or it’s worth keeping the seed.

 Similarly some garden flowers don’t come true from seed.
 My lavender self-seeds but I have been warned by the grower I bought it off that it won’t come true.
 He advised me to take cuttings rather than rely on self-seeders.

-Faversham Open Gardens & Garden Market Day on June 24th
+Faversham Open Gardens & Garden Market Day on the last Sunday in June

-Come and see my self-seeders (and weeds) on June 24th for Faversham Open Gardens & Garden Market Day.
-There will be 29 gardens open and a wonderful garden market in Faversham’s historic Market Place.
-Posy Gentles’ garden will also be open, and there’s a video preview of her long, thin town garden here:
+Come and see my self-seeders (and weeds).
+I am usually open on the last Sunday in June for Faversham Open Gardens & Garden Market Day.
+It’s held every year, with around 30 gardens open and a wonderful garden market in Faversham’s historic Market Place.
+Posy Gentles’ garden is also often open, and there’s a video preview of her long, thin town garden here:

 Shop my favourite gardening tools, books and products…

 I’m often asked for recommendations, so I’ve put together lists of my favourite books, tools and gardening products on The Middlesized Garden Amazon store (Links to Amazon are affiliate, see disclosure).